snapshot-labs/snapshot-strategies/src/strategies/morpho-delegation/README.md

 # morpho-delegation

 This strategy allows to get any address' voting power for tokens inheriting from Morpho Labs Delegation Token.
+It sums the delegated assets plus the balance of the user (if not delegated)

 Here is an example of parameters: